alchitry/alchitry.github.io/content/tutorials/lucid_v1/io-element.md

 This module will take a binary number, `char`, and output the segments, `segs`, that need to be on.

-This modules uses a **case** statement.
+This module uses a **case** statement.
 Case statements are equivalent to a bunch of `if` statements.
 One of the entries will be selected based on the value of `char`.
 If `char` is 1, then only the block after the `1:` is used.
 If none of the blocks match, the `default:` block is used.
 The default block is optional, but it is generally a good idea to include it even if you think you have all the cases covered.

 If `char` is an invalid number (not 0-9), then all the segments will be off.